senthadev/senthadev.github.com/_posts/2013-04-19-Dynamic-Languages-Discussions-done-12-years-ago.md

 Computer doesn't care about the languages, it only need the instructions to execute.
 Its us who needs languages.

-Different between best languages and rest languages are that best languages are created to be used by them to solve their own problems.
+Different between best languages and other languages are that best languages are created to be used by them to solve their own problems.
 Other languages are created to be used by others.
 Simply designed for marketing.
 Hacker's don't like to be told what to do.
 They like to mess around and figure things out.
 Best languages are the one which helps to write throw-away programs.
 Because programs are born in throw-away programs.